thisismyrobot/usbrubberducky-payloads/payloads/library/exfiltration/chrome-exfil/README.md

 ## Limitations

-There are various limitations around maximum URL lengths, you may run in to these with users with a lot of saved passwords.
+There are various limitations around maximum URL lengths, you may run in to these with Chrome instances containing a lot of saved passwords.
 A ZIP compression pass would probably resolve this, or multiple GET requests.

+I haven't tested this with Unicode passwords.

 ## Credits